-12 Hereford is located on the SE corner of Beacon and Hereford, with 426 Beacon to the north, across Beacon, 14 Hereford to the south, across Alley 415, 431 Beacon to the east, and 435 Beacon to the west, across Hereford.
+12 Hereford is located on the SE corner of Beacon and Hereford, with 428 Beacon, a vacant lot, to the north, across Beacon, 14 Hereford to the south, across Alley 415, 431 Beacon to the east, and 435 Beacon to the west, across Hereford.

 The land on which 419-433 Beacon were built was purchased from the Boston Water Power Company on February 20, 1863, by banker and broker Robert Marion Pratt.
 He was unmarried and lived at 13 Louisburg Square with his parents, George Williams Pratt (one of the founders of the Boston Stock Exchange) and Mary Barrow (White) Pratt.
 The Pratts also maintained a home, Oakley, on Belmont Avenue in Watertown (it became the Oakley Country Club in 1898).

-Click here for an index to the deeds for 12 Hereford (433 Beacon).
+Click here for an index to the deeds for 12 Hereford (433 Beacon), and click here for further information about the land between the south side of Beacon and Alley 415, from Gloucester to Hereford.

 On October 1, 1868, Robert Pratt sold the land on which 419-425 Beacon would be built to George M. Gibson, and the land on which 427-429 Beacon would be built to Caroline (Carrie) Beal (Burgess) Sawyer, the wife of attorney Frederic William Sawyer.
 He retained the lot at the southeast corner of Beacon and Hereford and the one to the east of it until after the houses were built at 431-433 Beacon.